 Non-surgical spinal decompression isn't necessarily right for everyone.
 For instance, if you're pregnant, have a fractured vertebra, or have permanent hardware implanted in your spine, we will recommend other forms of treatment for your particular condition.

 A spinal decompression therapy session is an easy, quick, painless process.
 We will attach straps to stabilize your body as you lie comfortably on the treatment table -- either face-down or face-up, depending on your condition.
 Our chiropractor programs to the table to administer just enough flexion-distraction force to produce the desired results.
 A typical treatment takes less than 45 minutes, and symptom relief may be noticeable after just a few sessions.
-But you should expect to schedule multiple sessions over a period of several weeks if you want to get the greatest possible benefit from this form of care.
+But you should expect to schedule multiple sessions over several weeks if you want to get the greatest possible benefit from this form of care.